Psyop/Cryptomatte/README.md

 ## Fusion Installation

 1. Download a copy of the Cryptomatte GitHub repository.
 You can do this by navigating to the Cryptomatte Project's [Releases page](https://github.com/Psyop/Cryptomatte/releases) and then clicking on the "Zip" icon. ![Zip Icon](/docs/github-zip.png)

-2. After you unzip the latest cryptomatte release, copy the three "fusion/Lua Modules" folder based scripts (`cryptomatte_utilities.lua`, `lmurmurhash3.lua`, and `struct.lua`) into the standard Fusion Lua "package.path" location of (Windows) `C:\Program Files\Blackmagic Design\Fusion 9\lua\`, (Linux) `/usr/local/share/lua/5.1/`, or (Mac) `/usr/local/share/lua/5.1/`.
+2. After you unzip the latest cryptomatte release, copy the `fusion/cryptomatte_utilities.lua` module into the standard Fusion Lua "package.path" location of (Windows) `C:\Program Files\Blackmagic Design\Fusion 9\lua`, (Linux) `/usr/local/share/lua/5.1/`, or (Mac) `/usr/local/share/lua/5.1/`.
 The Lua Modules based scripts can also be added to a folder that is listed in your `LUA_PATH` based environment variable.

-3. Copy the `fusion/Fuses/cryptomatte.fuse` file into the Fusion user preferences based `Fuses:/` PathMap directory, or the "Fuses" subfolder in the Fusion installation folder (Windows) `C:\Program Files\Blackmagic Design\Fusion 9\Fuses\`, (Linux) `/opt/BlackmagicDesign/Fusion9/Fuses/`, (Mac) `/Applications/Blackmagic Fusion 9/Fusion.app/Contents/MacOS/Fuses/`.
+3. Copy the `fusion/cryptomatte.fuse` file into the Fusion user preferences based `Fuses:/` PathMap directory, or the "Fuses" subfolder in the Fusion installation folder (Windows) `C:\Program Files\Blackmagic Design\Fusion 9\Fuses\`, (Linux) `/opt/BlackmagicDesign/Fusion9/Fuses/`, (Mac) `/Applications/Blackmagic Fusion 9/Fusion.app/Contents/MacOS/Fuses/`.

-4. Copy the `fusion/Config/cryptomatte_hotkeys.fu` file into the Fusion user preferences based `Config:/` PathMap directory, or the "Config" subfolder in the Fusion installation folder (Windows) `C:\Program Files\Blackmagic Design\Fusion 9\Config\`, (Linux) `/opt/BlackmagicDesign/Fusion9/Config/`, (Mac) `/Applications/Blackmagic Fusion 9/Fusion.app/Contents/MacOS/Config/`.
+4. Copy the `fusion/cryptomatte_hotkeys.fu` file into the Fusion user preferences based `Config:/` PathMap directory, or the "Config" subfolder in the Fusion installation folder (Windows) `C:\Program Files\Blackmagic Design\Fusion 9\Config\`, (Linux) `/opt/BlackmagicDesign/Fusion9/Config/`, (Mac) `/Applications/Blackmagic Fusion 9/Fusion.app/Contents/MacOS/Config/`.

 ### Fusion Usage: